Pylons/pyramid/docs/narr/project.rst

 :term:`project`.
 It contains:

 #.
 An ``__init__.py`` file signifies that this is a Python :term:`package`.
-   It also contains code that helps users run the application, include a ``main`` function which is used as a Paste entry point.
+   It also contains code that helps users run the application, including a ``main`` function which is used as a Paste entry point.

 #.
 A ``resources.py`` module, which contains :term:`resource` code.